Report basics and concepts

 3.2.
 Page header and footer

 Since a report can span multiple exported pages, the Page Header and Page Footer regions let you add components that are repeated once per page.
 For example, you can add a label and a separator line to be displayed at the top of each page.
-Or, you can customize the default labels which show a page number at the top and bottom of each page.
-These labels (or any other labels) in the Page Header or Page Footer regions support the following keywords in the Label Text property:
+Dundas BI automatically adds a Label component with the text [PageNumber] in the Page Header region and another Label component with the text Page [PageNumber] of [TotalPages] in the Page Footer region:

 - [PageNumber] is replaced with the current page number